-Mercury Insurance Employees Team Up with Habitat for Humanity to Build Homes for Veteran Community
+Mercury Insurance Celebrates Partnership with Habitat for Humanity

 “The sacrifices veterans make are huge, which is why we are determined to give them a place to call home,” said Donielle De Leon, Habitat for Humanity San Fernando/Santa Clarita Valleys director of corporate and community engagement.
 “These homes can only happen when companies like Mercury Insurance make financial contributions and employees come out and put their brawn behind the finances to build homes for our veterans.”

-Here’s what Mercury employees had to say about the day.
+Here are a few things Mercury employees had to say about their time volunteering:

 “Volunteering for a Habitat for Humanity build has always been on my bucket list.
 It’s great to get to work as a team and spend time with my colleagues.
 The icing on the cake was meeting some of the people who will receive homes in this community and working side by side with them.” – Chris O’Rourke, Mercury’s vice president of property claims.